Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

-In Sections~\ref{sec:winningCoalitions}~and~\ref{sec:mechDesign} we show that many problems of finding the (weakly/strongly) winning coalitions or determining whether a given coalition is (weakly/strongly) winning required solving the subproblem of finding the feasible coalition.
-The general model (Section~\ref{sec:model}) assumed that given a coalition there is an oracle deciding whether there exists a feasible coalition.
+In Sections~\ref{sec:winningCoalitions}~and~\ref{sec:mechDesign} we show that many problems of finding the (weakly/strongly) winning teams or determining whether a given team is (weakly/strongly) winning require solving the subproblem of finding the feasible team.
+The general model (Section~\ref{sec:model}) assumed that given a team there is an oracle deciding whether there exists a feasible team.

 By specifying an oracle, our results can be applied to two different problems known in the literature: the commodity auctions and the path auctions.